-If you’re in need of a dental extraction, then you’re in the right place.
+If you’re in need of a dental extraction in Idaho Falls, then you’re in the right place.
 At Boyle Family Dental, we have experience with removing teeth that are causing pain and hindering your oral health.
 How do you know if you need to have a tooth extracted?

 Do You Need a Tooth Pulled?